kunalG98/Placement-Prep-Guide/README.md

 # Placement-Prep

-<p> The most important element in cracking a Software Engineering Interview is Data Structures and Algorithms.
-GeeksforGeeks is by far the best place to study Data Structures and Algorithms (acc. to me). </p>
+The most important element in cracking a Software Engineering Interview is Data Structures and Algorithms.
+GeeksforGeeks is by far the best place to study Data Structures and Algorithms (acc. to me). <br>

-Checkout https://practice.geeksforgeeks.org/courses/?query=DSA for the courses they offer.<br>
+Checkout https://practice.geeksforgeeks.org/courses/?query=DSA for the courses they offer.
 Their tutorials and practice tracks are more than sufficient to prepare Data Structures and Algorithms.<br>

 <h1>Study</h1>